milapsheth/Crypto-Challenges/README.md

 My attempt at completing [the cryptopals crypto challenges](http://cryptopals.com/) and planning to learn Clojure on the side.

-Run `lein parallel-test` to run all challenges.
+Run `lein test` to run all challenges.

 ## Completed challenges